karinzaa/JunctionKanshi/README.md

    - **acceptance criteria #1** I can see the status of all devices (online/activated/offline).
    - **acceptance criteria #2** I can see a map of installed devices

-## Threat Categorization and Mitigation Technique
-1. **Spoofing**
-   - **Use Strong Authentication Methods:** Implement robust authentication mechanisms to verify the identity of users and systems.
-   - **Implement Multi-Factor Authentication (MFA):** Require more than one method of authentication to increase security against unauthorized access.

-2. **Tampering**
-   - **Encrypt Sensitive Data:** Protect data integrity and confidentiality by encrypting data at rest and in transit.
-   - **Use Integrity Checks:** Implement mechanisms like checksums and cryptographic hashes to detect unauthorized changes to data.

-3. **Repudiation**
-   - **Implement Non-Repudiation Mechanisms:** Use technologies that ensure an individual or entity cannot deny the authenticity of their actions.
-   - **Use Digital Signatures:** Apply digital signatures to communications and transactions to provide proof of origin and integrity.

-4. **Information Disclosure**
-   - **Control Access to Sensitive Information:** Implement strict access controls to ensure only authorized individuals can access sensitive data.
-   - **Use Data Leakage Prevention Tools:** Deploy tools designed to detect and prevent unauthorized access or disclosure of sensitive information.

-5. **Denial of Service (DoS)**
-   - **Implement Rate Limiting:** Use rate limiting to control the amount of traffic to a service, preventing overload and ensuring availability.
-   - **Use Distributed Denial of Service (DDoS) Protection:** Employ DDoS protection services to mitigate the impact of large-scale denial-of-service attacks.

-6. **Elevation of Privilege**
-   - **Enforce Least Privilege Principle:** Ensure users and systems have only the minimum levels of access or permissions they need to perform their functions.
-   - **Conduct Regular Privilege Audits:** Regularly review and adjust permissions to prevent unauthorized elevation of privilege

 ## Summary Diagram
 <img align="center" src="https://github.com/karinzaa/JunctionKanshi/blob/main/images/JunctionKanshiDiagram.png"></img>